metrics-matcher/metrics-matcher.github.io/index.md

 You may want to match several metrics at once, using a single query.
 For example, MIN and MAX age.
-But in terms of the application the query should return a **single value**.
+But in terms of the application the query should return a **single value** as "Actual result".

 No problem, just concatenate your multiple values into the single one.